Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 New Jersey

 New Jersey also maintains its own non-NCCI rating bureau, the New Jersey Compensation Rating & Inspection Bureau.
-This bureau has responsibility for creating manuals and rules of classifications and experience rating for New Jersey employers.
-Insurance is regulated by
+This bureau has responsibility for creating manuals and rules of classifications and experience rating for New Jersey Workers Compensation insurance.
+The Department of Insurance doesn't really exercise much oversight of Workers Compensation insurance, unlike most states.

 New Mexico